ge3224/tailkick/README.md

-# Tailkick 1
+# Tailkick

-*TailKick 1* is WordPress theme that utilizes Tailwind CSS.
+*TailKick* is WordPress theme that utilizes Tailwind CSS.

 ## Reference